 - 12.1.
 Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
 The School understands that providing early help is more effective in promoting the welfare of children than reacting later. - 12.2.
 The School's safeguarding training includes guidance about the early help process and prepares all staff to identify children who may benefit from early help.
 Staff are mindful of specific safeguarding issues and those pupils who may face additional safeguarding challenges.
-Staff should be particularly alert to the potential need for early help for a child who: - 12.2.1. is disabled and has specific additional needs; - 12.2.2. has special educational needs (whether or not they have a statutory education, health and care plan); - 12.2.3. is a young carer; - 12.2.4. is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups;
+Any child may benefit from early help but all staff should be particularly alert to the potential need for early help for a child who: - 12.2.1. is disabled or has certain health conditions and specific additional needs; - 12.2.2. has special educational needs (whether or not they have a statutory education, health and care plan); - 12.2.3. has a mental health need; - 12.2.4. is a young carer; - 12.2.5. is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - 12.2.6. is frequently missing / goes missing from education, home or care; - 12.2.7. has experienced a suspension, is at risk of being permanently excluded from School, or is in Alternative Provision or a Pupil Referral Unit; - 12.2.8. is at risk of modern slavery, trafficking, sexual and/or criminal exploitation; - 12.2.9. is at risk of being radicalised or exploited; - 12.2.10. has a parent or carer in custody, or is affected by parental offending - 12.2.11. is in a family circumstance presenting challenges for the child, such as drug and alcohol abuse, adult mental health problems or domestic abuse; - 12.2.12. is misusing alcohol and/or other drugs themselves; - 12.2.13. is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - 12.2.14. is a privately fostered child (see paragraph 7.4.4 (I) above for definition).

-- 12.2.5. is frequently missing / goes missing from care or from home; - 12.2.6. is at risk of modern slavery, trafficking or exploitation; - 12.2.7. is at risk of being radicalised or exploited; - 12.2.8. is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - 12.2.9. is misusing drugs or alcohol themselves; - 12.2.10. is looked after or has returned home to their family from care; - 12.2.11. is a privately fostered child (see paragraph 7.4.4 (I) above for definition). - 12.3.
+- 12.3.
 A member of staff who considers that a pupil may benefit from early help should in the first instance discuss this with the DSL.
 The DSL will consider the appropriate action to take in accordance with the Portsmouth Safeguarding Children Partnership referral threshold document and will liaise with the Portsmouth Multi-Agency Safeguarding Hub (MASH) and support other staff in liaising with other agencies and setting up an inter-agency assessment as appropriate.
 In the event that a pupil lives outside Portsmouth, the relevant MASH should be consulted (details can be found in key External Contacts above and / or in Appendix 5 below). - 12.4.
 If early help is appropriate, staff may be required to support other agencies and professionals in an early help assessment and will be supported by the DSL and carrying out this role.
 In some cases, staff may be required to take a lead role. - 12.5.
 The matter will be kept under review and consideration given to a referral to children's social care for assessment for statutory services if the pupil's situation appears to be getting worse, or does not appear to be improving.